South Andhra Lutheran Church

 South Andhra Lutheran Church is a Christian denomination in India.
 It is Telugu-speaking.

-It is led by Bishop Rev.E.Vijayabhasker, who elected by an election It has tens of thousands of members.
+It is led by Bishop Rev.E.Vijayabhasker, who was elected by an election.
+It has tens of thousands of members.
 It belongs to the Lutheran World Federation.

 Several church lands which were given to the leaders by missionaries are being sold after decades.
 The other churches belonging to the United Evangelical Lutheran Church in India are: